jszwedMT/BufferSpeedTest/README.md

 cache-gpu - copy data from the mesh once to a gpu buffer, modify the buffer, and set the mesh after modification.

-direct-vbuffer - get a copy of the direct gpu buffer from the mesh, and modify the gpu buffer.
+direct-vbuffer - get a copy of the direct gpu buffer from the mesh, and modify the gpu buffer using the new 2021.4 mesh API.

 The following is a visualized graph of the results.